Celebrate the Year of the Rabbit in London, the biggest Chinese New Year celebrations outside Asia.

 You can also stop by the National Gallery, just off Trafalgar Square, throughout the day to enjoy family activities and see colourful costume displays.

-The finale gets underway from 5.45pm with a variety of showstopper performances, including a techno lion dance and a spectacular pyrotechnic display, which lights up Trafalgar Square to mark the end of the festivities.
+The finale gets underway with a variety of showstopper performances, including a techno lion dance and a spectacular pyrotechnic display, which lights up Trafalgar Square to mark the end of the festivities.

 West End stages:

-The London Chinese New Year fun continues across the West End with special performances, workshops and activities from 12pm to 5pm.
+The London Chinese New Year fun continues across the West End with special performances, workshops and activities.

 Spot up-and-coming British-Chinese artists performing dance, music and comedy at the talent and community zone on Shaftesbury Avenue.